valkey-io/valkey-doc/clients/ValkeyClients.md

 6. **Latency-Based Read from Replica** - This feature enables reading data from the nearest replica, i.e., the replica that offers the best latency.
 It supports complex deployments where replicas are distributed across various distances, including different geographical regions, to ensure data is read from the closest replica, thereby minimizing latency.

+7. **AZ-Based Read from Replica** - This feature enables reading data from replicas within the same Availability Zone (AZ).
+When running Valkey in a cloud environment across multiple AZs, it is preferable to keep traffic localized within an AZ to reduce costs and latency.
+By reading from replicas in the same AZ as the client, you can optimize performance and minimize cross-AZ data transfer charges.
+For more detailed information about this feature and its implementation, please refer to the following link: https://github.com/valkey-io/valkey/pull/700

-7. **Client Side Caching** - Valkey client-side caching is a feature that allows clients to cache the results of Redis queries on the client-side, reducing the need for frequent communication with the Valkey server.
+8. **Client Side Caching** - Valkey client-side caching is a feature that allows clients to cache the results of Valkey queries on the client-side, reducing the need for frequent communication with the Valkey server.
 This can significantly improve application performance by lowering latency, reducing the network usage and cost and reducing the load on the Valkey server.

+9. **`CLIENT CAPA redirect` Support** - The `CLIENT CAPA redirect` feature was introduced in Valkey 8 to facilitate seamless upgrades without causing errors in standalone mode.
+When enabled, this feature allows the replica to redirect data access commands (both read and write operations) to the primary instance.
+This ensures uninterrupted service during the upgrade process.
+For more detailed information about this feature, please refer to the following link: https://github.com/valkey-io/valkey/pull/325

+10. **Persistent Connection Pool** - This feature enables the Valkey client to maintain a pool of persistent connections to the Valkey server, improving performance and reducing overhead.
+Instead of establishing a new connection for each request, the client can reuse existing connections from the pool, minimizing the time and resources required for connection setup.